hashicorp/terraform-website/content/source/docs/enterprise/private/admin/resources.html.md

 - When a site admin encounters a 404 error for a resource that they do not have standard user access to.

 ![screenshot: the impersonation button on a 404 page, as viewed by an admin](./images/admin-404-impersonate.png)

+### Resetting Two-Factor Authentication

+If a user has lost access to their Terraform Enterprise 2FA device, a site admin can disable the configured 2FA and allow the user to log in using only their username and password or perform a standard password reset.
+If the user has active 2FA, a button labeled **Disable 2FA** will appear to the left of the admin promotion button.

+Be sure that the user's identity and the validity of their request have been verified according to appropriate security procedures before disabling their configured 2FA.

+-> **Note:** If the user belongs to an organization that requires 2FA, upon login, they will be redirected to [set it up again](../users-teams-organizations/2fa.html) before they can view any other part of TFE.

 ## Managing Organizations